JissatsU/-surl-/README.md

 # -surl-
-A tool that makes a notification when somebody visits a url on your web server or tries to connect via ssh.[OPERATING ON A PACKET LEVEL]
+A tool that generates a beep sound and prints out a message when someone visits a url on your website or tries to establish an ssh connection with your server.

-You could also choose an option to monitor all urls on your web server as a separate thread [NO NOTIFICATIONS-LOG ONLY]